By Brianna Williams, Assistant News Editor—

-Despite her opinions towards the transitional period, Peterson is excited about the change to Canvas.
+Despite her opinions towards the transitional period, Petersen is excited about the change to Canvas.

 “I like it better than Blackboard I think.
-It’s easier to keep track of the weekly readings and assignments in Canvas because you can use the modules feature,” Peterson said.
+It’s easier to keep track of the weekly readings and assignments in Canvas because you can use the modules feature,” Petersen said.

-Like Peterson, Ford agrees that arranging course content in modules is a positive feature of Canvas, in addition to its easy accessibility on mobile devices.
+Like Petersen, Ford agrees that arranging course content in modules is a positive feature of Canvas, in addition to its easy accessibility on mobile devices.